virtadpt/exocortex-halo/beta_fork/README.md

     { "response": "failure" }
 ```

 * /deregister - Deregisters the API key of an existing client from the server.
-This isn't meant to be used by the client, but on the server-side with a shell script.
-An API key is required for this, also - it's kept in the server's .conf file.
-(PUT)  Requires the following HTTP headers:
+This isn't meant to be used by the client, but on the server-side with a shell script or manual command.
+The server's administrative API key is required for this - it's value is kept in the server's .conf file.
+(PUT)
-** api-key - The server's API key, restricting access.

 The /deregister API rail requires a JSON document of the following form: